radkovo/OwlDocGen/README.md

 # OwlDocGen
 (c) 2021 Radek Burget (burgetr@fit.vutbr.cz)

-OwlDocGen generated ontology documentation from OWL ontology definitions.
+OwlDocGen generates ontology documentation from OWL ontology definitions.
 Compared to similar well-known tools such as [LODE](https://github.com/essepuntato/LODE) or [pyLODE](https://github.com/RDFLib/pyLODE), it focuses on generating documentation for multiple interlinked ontologies.
 See the [FitLayout ontology documentation](http://fitlayout.github.io/ontology/) for an example.

 ## Installation